hpe-dev-incubator/hpe-dev-portal/content/blog/accessing-dtap-in-pods.md

 ## Introduction

 The Hadoop distributed file system (HDFS) is the key component of the Hadoop ecosystem.
-HDFS commands, of course, are the commands which are responsible for manipulating files for HDFS.
+HDFS commands, of course, are the commands that are responsible for manipulating files for HDFS.

 To use the HDFS commands, first you need to start the Hadoop services using the following steps: